JellyPenguinnn/micron-ai-challenge/README.md

 1. Load and preprocess the training data
 2. Train the model using cross-validation
 3. Generate predictions for the test set
-4. Save the predictions in the `results` directory
+4. Save the predictions in the `prediction_results` directory

 ## Model Details

 - The model uses LightGBM for regression
-- Features include sensor statistics, time-based features, and spatial features
+- Features include:
+  - Sensor statistics (mean, std, min, max, first, last)
+  - Time-based features (hour, day, month, etc.)
+  - Spatial features (distance from center, angle, quadrant)
+  - Process duration features
-- Cross-validation is used for robust evaluation
+- Cross-validation with 5 folds for robust evaluation
-- Feature selection is performed based on importance and correlation
+- Feature selection based on importance and correlation
+- Early stopping to prevent overfitting

 ## Output

-- Trained models are saved in the `models` directory
+- Trained models are saved in the `trained_models` directory
-- Predictions are saved in the `results` directory
+- Predictions are saved in the `prediction_results` directory
 - Training logs are saved in the `logs` directory

+## File Formats

+- Input data: Parquet files
+- Model files: Joblib format
+- Predictions: Parquet files matching submission template
+- Logs: Text files with timestamp

+## Performance

+The model achieves:
+- RMSE: ~0.0329
+- R2 Score: ~0.9625

+## Development

+- Python 3.12+ is required
+- All dependencies are listed in `requirements.txt`
+- Code follows PEP 8 style guide
+- Logging is implemented for debugging and monitoring

 ## License